isauraAlmar/Personal/README.md

 * Scalability:  Is the same to talk to Elasticsearch running on a single node than hundred of them.
 It scales horizontally to handle kajillions of events per second, while automatically managing how indices and queries are distributed across the cluster for oh-so smooth operations.
 * Speed:

-Anothe good pont of elastic search is its comunity that ptovides official dtivers that suports the most use programming languages and powerful pluguings like BigDesk, Head, HQ, Kopf, and Paramedic.
+There are several reasons for  use elasticsearch insted of other search engines.
+Firsth of all is because it have a big comunity that mantan and usit.
+That can be really usfull at the time to solve problems or learn how to use it.
+An other reason is because the comunity aport officeal rivers that suport the most use programming languages.

 * Resilient, Highly Available

 #### Docker

+Docker is a container tecnologie that is create
 ##### History
 ##### Characteristics
 ##### Why Docker